 Lisa Walkosz-Migliacio (Co-Founder/Game Designer/Programmer/Musician/Aspiring Artist)

 The driving force behind Intropy Games, Lisa has worked in a software development for over ten years.
 Armed with a degree in computer science and design, she has the perfect combination to bring digital works of art to life.
-She founded Intropy Games to make super cute games that tug on your heartstrings, including Usagi-chan Bunny Treats on iOS which garnered over 350,000 downloads and Astral Breakers on Wii U and Steam.
+She founded Intropy Games to make super cute games that tug on your heartstrings, including Usagi-chan Bunny Treats on iOS which garnered over 400,000 downloads and games found on the Wii U and Steam.

 Michael “Miggs” Migliacio (Co-Founder, Executive Producer)